bahniks/CM_Manager_0_3_4/Stuff/README.txt

 You can reach me at bahniks@seznam.cz
 See COPYING.txt for the licence of Carousel Maze Manager.
 Testing files can be found in Data folder.
+Built in Python 3.2.3.
+(Python 3 is also required for opening the program)